MohammedOmar3/randomhadiths/README.md

 - Copy the hadith on screen to clipboard which can be pasted anywhere.
 - Website is responsive to all devices with all functionality working from any device that you use.

 ## Upcoming Features
 - Share the hadith, but setting hadith id on the url which will load up that hadith on open.
 - Match the background with the context of the hadith using API

+## Bug
+- Filtering the hadith book will not search the hadith of the book it's been filtered to but the book previously set.
+This will need to be fixed so that the hadith of the book is fetched when new book has been chosen.